MicrosoftDocs/VBA-Docs/api/PowerPoint.OLEFormat.FollowColors.md

 ## Example

 This example specifies that the text and background of shape two on slide one in the active presentation follow the slide's color scheme.
-Shape two must be a chart created in either Microsoft Graph or Microsoft Organization Chart.
+Shape two must be a chart created in either Graph or Microsoft Organization Chart.

 ```vb